Quick Facts

 Lisa Blackpink collaboration editions, certain TST (Time-Space Tourist) series, and artist-collaboration Labubu regularly breach $200–300 on secondary market.
 The most sought-after sealed in original box have sold for $500–600.

 These are speculative territory.
 The resale market for ultra-rare editions is thin — fewer transactions, higher price variance, higher counterfeit risk.
 Unless you have deep category knowledge, avoid buying these for investment.
+The 'lottery winner' edition prices you see on social media are real but unrepresentative — most ultra-rare listings sit unsold for weeks before transacting at the bottom of the quoted range.

 The Alternative: Fixed Price, Zero Resale Risk

-If you want Duck, Snow Wing, Angel, or Pink Fang on your shelf without paying $65–180+ or gambling on authenticity: Labubu Studio sells 3D printed hand-finished versions at $49.90.
+If you want Duck, Snow Wing, Angel, or Pink Fang on your shelf without paying $65–180+ or gambling on authenticity: Labubu Studio sells 3D printed hand-finished versions at $39.90.
 Not a secondary market purchase — a direct order at a fixed price with shipping in 3–5 business days.

 Frequently Asked Questions